Do you belong, or do you feel like a blogging imposter?

-As we constantly learn to blog better, and become the strong presence we all aspire to be, we sometimes come across a quote that resonates and know our friends will appreciate it too.
+As we constantly learn to blog better and become the strong presence we all aspire to be, we sometimes come across a quote that resonates and we know our friends will appreciate it too.

 For the times when you don’t feel you will ever forge a blog identity, this is for you.

 You have a blog, it is starting to take the shape you want it to.
 But, you think everyone else does it better and will discover you are a fraud tomorrow.
 We have all been there.
 Some bloggers still look at Google Analytics in bafflement, I have views, wow!